cndolo/cndolo.github.io.archive/content/education/index.md

 I am now working towards my Master's degree at the Humboldt University of Berlin and expect to graduate in Mid 2022.
 My studies focus heavily on distributed systems and computer networks.
-I am now working on my thesis which studies incentives in different blockchain-based consensus schemes
+I am currently working on my thesis which studies incentives in Federated Byzantine Agreement Systems - the consensus model behind networks such as Stellar and MobileCoin.